dgarcia-eu/SocialMediaDataAnalysis/README.md

 ## Where to access materials

 - Handouts, codes, and data can be found on the [Github repository of the course](https://github.com/dgarcia-eu/SocialMediaDataAnalysis)
-- The online materials do not contain the solutions to the exercises as they have to be submitted through the Github classroom: https://classroom.github.com/a/kezCqKON
 - Updates and announcements will be distributed through the course Ilias: https://ilias.uni-konstanz.de/goto_ILIASKONSTANZ_crs_1559947.html
+- The online materials do not contain the solutions to the exercises as they have to be submitted through the Github classroom.
+The link to github classroom can be found on the tutorial Ilias: https://ilias.uni-konstanz.de/goto_ILIASKONSTANZ_crs_1559949.html

 ## Prerequistes and evaluation